-Think about it: Do you trust a website that still says, “Tell us a little about your store” on its about page?
+Think about it: Do you trust a website that still says, “Tell us a little about your store” on its About page?
 Or has an image of a beach next to a description of a pair of snowshoes?

-The point is: The moment the basic foundation of your store is created, get in there make it your own.
+The point is: The moment the basic foundation of your store is created, get in there and make it your own.
 Add your own imagery, products, and descriptions (using keywords for search engine optimization).
 Change fonts and colors to match your brand.
 Set up your discount codes (if you plan to use them).
 And remove any pages that you aren’t ready to use yet.

 Set up your main pages

-With any website, no matter the purpose, there are three main web pages that you need to publish with confidence; your homepage, your about page, and your contact page.
+With any website, no matter the purpose, there are three main web pages that you need to publish with confidence; your Homepage, your About page, and your Contact page.

-When you have an e-commerce website, you have to add the store page to that list because, well — your store page is where visitors actually shop your online store.
+When you have an ecommerce website, you have to add the store page to that list because, well — your store page is where visitors actually shop your online store.

 This is where you need to be sure that your product images look professional.
 If you take your product photos yourself, be sure that your background isn’t distracting from the product.
 Most products show best with a black or white background.
-Take photos with the product at several different angles, so your customers don’t have any surprises when their item arrives.
+Take photos of the product from several different angles so your customers don’t have any surprises when their item arrives.
 If you can, take photos of your products being used by real people in real situations — make it relatable.
 For more tips, check out this article on How to Take Gorgeous Product Photos.
 It’s an older article, but the information is spot-on.

 Throughout your website, you should use images that reflect your target customers, either in style, activities, or overall feel.
 Your copy will let visitors know that they’re in the right place.
 Your images should reinforce your copy and lend to a feeling that they belong and want to shop there.